Mid-Level Professionals Course

 Course Format

-Participants are engaged in a 6-week series that involves synchronous learning, cohort discussions, and personal reflections of each topic.
+Participants are engaged in a multi-week series that involves synchronous learning, cohort discussions, and personal reflections of each topic.
+The course begins on January 13, 2025 and live sessions will be on Tuesdays and Thursdays at 1:00 to 2:30 PM ET.

 • Establish priorities and outcomes that align to the institutional and divisional mission and vision